8427 views| 0 comments

 SARAH SAYS: However, when making pies, I recommend using Instant Tapioca as a substitute because it works better, and is easier to find.
 Just pulse it in a food mill to get a fine, powdery texture that will dissolve readily in the pie.

-QUINOA FLOUR (GF): is from ground quinoa seeds.
-High in protein and minerals with a light texture, it is great in baked goods with chocolate or bold flavors.
+QUINOA FLOUR (GF): is from ground gluten-free quinoa seeds, used in cooking like a whole grain with a good source of dietary fiber.
+This nutrient rich grain is high in protein, providing all of the essential amino acids, and minerals with a light texture.
+It is great in baked goods with chocolate or bold flavors.
 It has a slightly bitter taste and experts suggest using no more than 1.3 part in baking mixes created from gluten-free flours.

 RICE FLOUR (GF): has about 6.5 - 7.0 protein content, but does not form gluten.
 For people who do not tolerate gluten, rice flour is an acceptable substitute in this type of baking.
 If you can tolerate wheat, substitute no more than 1/4 to 1/3 of the regular flour in a recipe.